shivlal1/Calendar-Application/README.md

 ## Introduction

-This project implements a virtual calendar application inspired by popular applications like Google Calendar and Apple's iCalendar.
-It allows users to create, modify, query, and export calendar events with features tailored for user-friendliness and ease of use.
+This project implements a comprehensive virtual calendar application inspired by popular applications like Google Calendar and Apple's iCalendar.
+Designed to simplify event management, it provides users with the ability to seamlessly create, modify, query, and export calendar events.
+It supports a variety of event types, including single-day, multi-day, and recurring events, all-day events with advanced features such as conflict detection and resolution, user-friendly querying, and compatibility with widely-used platforms like Google Calendar and iCalendar.
+Whether for personal planning or collaborative scheduling, this application aims to enhance productivity and organization through intuitive command-line interactions and robust backend logic.
 ## Feature Overview

 - **Single Calendar Support**: Operates on EST timezone, capable of handling events spanning multiple days.